Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Twins have a record of 3-1.
+- In five games as the favorite over the last 10 matchups, the Twins have a record of 3-2.

 Twins Betting Records & Stats

-- The Twins have won in 19, or 41.3%, of the 46 contests they have been named as odds-on underdogs this year.
+- The Twins have won 56 of the 95 games they were listed as the moneyline favorite this season (58.9%).

-- Minnesota is 9-15 this season when entering a game as the underdog by +110 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Twins have a 47.6% chance of pulling out a win.
+- Based on this matchup's moneyline, the Twins' implied win probability is 57.4%.

-- Minnesota and its opponents have hit the over in 70 of its 143 games with a total this season.
+- Minnesota has played in 144 games with an over/under set, and have combined with its opponents to go over the total 71 times (71-66-7).

-- The Twins have an against the spread mark of 4-7-0 in 11 games with a line this season.
+- The Twins have collected a 4-7-0 record against the spread this season (covering only 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!